Identification of Separable OTUs for Multinomial Classification in Compositional Data Analysis: Binary classification framework

 To summarize the proposed methodology and clarify its main components, Figure~\ref{fig:overview} presents an overview of the complete classification framework for microbiome data.
 Each step corresponds to one of the methodological sections described in detail below, from preprocessing and log-ratio modeling to uncertainty quantification and computational implementation.

 As outlined in Figure~\ref{fig:overview}, the workflow proceeds in six main steps: data preprocessing, log-contrast modeling, pairwise log-ratio screening, ranking and selection via the separability index $S_k$, uncertainty quantification, and final output generation.
-The following sections detail each of these steps.